-See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3 (c) above for a meeting of a committee.
+See standing order 3(b) for the meaning of clear days for a meeting of a full council and standing order 3(c) for the meaning of clear days for a meeting of a committee;

-- ii. give public notice of the time, place and agenda at least three clear days before a meeting of the council or a meeting of a committee, standing committee, or a sub-committee (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them); - See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3(c) above for a meeting of a committee. - iii. subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least seven days before the meeting confirming his withdrawal of it; - iv. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - v. facilitate inspection of the minute book by local government electors; - vi. receive and retain copies of byelaws made by other local authorities; - vii. retain acceptance of office forms from councillors; - viii. retain a copy of every councillor's register of interests; - ix. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - x. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - xi. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xii. arrange for legal deeds to be executed; See also standing order 22 below. - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiv. record every planning application notified to the council and the council's response to the local planning authority in a book for such purpose; - xv. refer a planning application received by the council to the Chairman or in his absence Vice-Chairman of the Planning Committee within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of Planning committee; - xvi. manage access to information about the council via the publication scheme; and - xvii. retain custody of the seal of the council which shall not be used without a resolution to that effect. - See also standing order 22 below.
+- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least seven days before the meeting confirming their withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors;

+- v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xi. arrange for legal deeds to be executed; (see also standing order 23); - xii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiii. record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - xiv. refer a planning application received by the Council to the Chairman or in their absence the Vice-Chairman of the Planning Committee within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of Planning Committee; - xv. manage access to information about the Council via the publication scheme; and - xvi. retain custody of the seal of the Council (if there is one) which shall not be used without a resolution to that effect. (see also standing order 23).